 - absorb shock from walking and other activities

 - provide stability to the knee

-A tear can occur due to too much strain, sometimes as a result of exercise.
+A tear can occur due to too much strain, sometimes due to exercise.
 Common symptoms include:

-This injury is more common among military personnel on active duty and other people who are very active.
-The risk is generally higher among males over 40 years old.
+This injury is more common among military personnel on active duty and other very active people.
+The risk is generally higher among males over 40 years.

-Less severe meniscus tears can take 4–8 weeks to heal.
-Others may require surgery and take as long as 6 months.
+Less severe meniscus tears can improve in 4–6 weeks with rest and physical therapy.
+Others may require surgery, and recovery can take up to 6 months.8